bcherny/Talks/data-structures-1/slides.md

 - Like regular arrays, but they automatically resize when necessary
 - Resizing from size `m` to size `n` takes `O(m)` time
 - How big should `n` be?
 It's arbitrary
-- Perf hit from resizing isn't bad: No impact on average, `O(m)` impact in worst case
+- Performance hit from resizing isn't bad: No impact on average, `O(m)` impact in worst case
 ---
 #### Dynamic Arrays